Google’s ‘no-show’ in Congress adds to its political headache

-Google is a powerhouse in Washington with deep pockets and close ties to the government regulators who oversee the company’s ambitions from advertising to artificial intelligence.
+Google is a powerhouse in Washington with deep pockets and close ties to the government regulators that oversee the company’s ambitions from advertising to artificial intelligence.

 Even after the hearing concluded, the criticism hasn't subsided.
-Now, Google faces the potential that lawmakers could ramp up their attacks -- not to mention their demands for a top Google executive to appear soon on the Hill.
+Now, Google faces the possibility that lawmakers could ramp up their attacks — not to mention their demands for a top Google executive to appear soon on the Hill.

 “Google is sadly mistaken if they think they’re off the hook after being a no-show,” Sen. Mark Warner (D-Va.), the top Democrat on the committee, said in a statement Friday.

 The shifting of Google’s political fortunes ends a period of relative calm for the company in Washington.
-Lawmakers until recently had focused much of their attention on tech giants like Facebook, probing its recent privacy mishaps and efforts to combat Russian agents that spread propaganda online.
+Lawmakers until recently had focused much of their attention on tech giants such as Facebook, probing its recent privacy mishaps and efforts to combat Russian agents that spread propaganda online.

 “They owe it to Congress to show they’re serious about protecting their users and our democratic values here at home and across the globe,” he said.